JaimeStill/offline-platform/docs/updates/readme.md

 * [Dependencies](./01-dependencies.md)
 * [Platform](./02-platform.md)

+Once all of the steps outlined in the above documents have been completed, the full update directory can be zipped and burned to a disc.
+Be sure to mark on the disc the date of the update, as well as an indication that it is a platform update.

 ## Server Dependency Graph Template

 Keep up to date with the current state of NuGet package dependencies and their versions within the server projects: